muktar102/splunk-siem-soc-lab/README.md

 ## Project Overview

-This project demonstrates the implementation of a **Security Information and Event Management (SIEM)** solution using **Splunk Enterprise** to detect, analyze, and respond to simulated cyber security threats.

-The lab focuses on real-world **SOC Analyst use-cases** such as brute force attacks, port scanning, command-and-control communication, suspicious PowerShell activity, and abnormal network traffic patterns.

-Using the **BOTS v3 dataset**, multiple detection queries, dashboards, alerts, and incident reports were developed to simulate enterprise security monitoring operations.

-Perfect Ahmed — this is now **real SOC-level work** 🔥 I’ll give you a **fully rewritten professional README** with your screenshots placed correctly.

-👉 Just copy-paste this into your `README.md`

----

-# 🚨 Splunk SIEM SOC Monitoring Lab

-## 📌 Project Overview
+Overview

-This project demonstrates the implementation of a **Security Information and Event Management (SIEM)** solution using **Splunk Enterprise** to detect, analyze, and respond to simulated cyber threats.
+This project documents the design and implementation of a Security Information and Event Management (SIEM) environment using Splunk Enterprise.
+The lab was built to replicate the daily workflow of a Security Operations Center (SOC) analyst responsible for monitoring, investigating, and responding to suspicious activity within an enterprise network.

-The lab simulates real-world **SOC Analyst workflows**, including detection, monitoring, alerting, and incident investigation using the **BOTS v3 dataset**.

----

-## Objectives

-* Implement SIEM monitoring using Splunk
+The environment uses the BOTS v3 dataset to simulate realistic security events generated across multiple systems, users, and network segments.
+These logs were ingested into Splunk and analyzed to identify malicious behavior, create detections, generate alerts, and support incident investigation.

+The objective of the project was to move beyond simple log collection and demonstrate how security events can be transformed into actionable intelligence.

+The lab focuses on the following areas:

+* Centralized log collection and analysis
-* Detect common attack techniques
+* Detection of common attack techniques
-* Build SOC dashboards for threat visibility
-* Configure automated alert rules
+* Development of SPL search queries
+* Alert creation and monitoring
+* Dashboard design and visualization
-* Perform incident analysis and reporting
+* Incident investigation and reporting
+* Prioritization and escalation of security events
 * Map detections to MITRE ATT&CK Framework

 ---

-## 🛠️ Tools & Technologies
+## Tools & Technologies

 * Splunk Enterprise (SIEM)
 * BOTS v3 Dataset